 Innovative genome technology for improving the diagnosis of a rare genetic disease

 A new research could transform how certain rare genetic diseases, including X-linked acrogigantism (X-LAG), are diagnosed.
-According to the study, anomalies in DNA sequences have different effects depending on how the sequence folds within chromosomes.
+According to the study, anomalies in DNA sequences have different effects depending on how the sequence folds within chromosomes

 DNA is more than just a string of genetic instructions for producing proteins and making cells function.
 It is also a complex three-dimensional structure.
 The way DNA coils and folds into chromatin directly affects how the information it carries is expressed.
 As a recent study published in Genome Medicine shows, an anomaly in the sequence—such as a gene duplication—does not always lead to the same clinical outcomes.